albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 while sess.next():
 ```

-Once the timeout or the maximum number of iterations is reached, this functions moves the evaluation to a new sequence or the same sequence with a different initial scribble.
+Once the timeout (`max_time` mutiplied by the number of objects in a sequence) or the maximum number of iterations (`max_nb_interactions`) is reached, this functions moves the evaluation to a new sequence or the same sequence with a different initial scribble.
 Otherwise, it provides more interactions for the current sequence.

 ## Obtain Scribbles